Costco Beef Stew - Flawed, but Can Be Fixed

 The Kirkland Signature Choice Beef Stew with Vegetables is a new prepared meal option at Costco, and it sells for approximately $33-$35.
-The beef stew can be found in the deli area of the warehouse with the other prepared meals such as the beef bulgogi, macaroni and cheese, and the ground beef stuffed peppers.
+The beef stew can be found in the deli area of the warehouse with the other prepared meals such as the chicken croissant sandwich, macaroni and cheese, and the ground beef stuffed peppers.

 Costco’s beef stew is the second prepared meal introduced this month after their chicken quesadillas.
 I’m really liking that Costco is keeping its prepared meals menu fresh

 Have You Tried Costco's Beef Stew?

 Let the rest of the Costco Food Database community know what you thought of this product.
 Results and reviews are at the bottom of this page.